aplee29/aplee29.github.io/_posts/2016-05-13-what_was_the_most_difficult_part_of_learning_html5.markdown

 date:   2016-05-13 04:14:55 -0400
 ---

-The trickiest aspect that I came across when learning HTML5 was **browser compatibility issues**.
+The trickiest part that I came across when learning HTML5 was **browser compatibility issues**.
 This problem was covered in the last two lessons of the HTML5 series: *HTML5 Media* and *HTML5 Semantic Elements*.

 ## HTML5 Media
 With the advent of HTML5 came the introduction of the **video** element, which allows sites to render video without relying on the previously used Adobe Flash plugin.